c111spike/BlindfoldChess-backup/replit.md

 ### Game Mechanics
 - **Time Controls**: Various options.
-- **Rating System**: Separate rating pools for various modes, with new users starting at 1200 (Simul/OTB at 1000).
+- **Rating System**: Separate rating pools for various modes, with new users starting at 1200 (all modes including Simul/OTB).
 Matchmaking is FIFO within ±300 Elo.
 - **Disconnect Handling**: 30-second grace period for all game modes; auto-abort or auto-resign thereafter.

 ### Training Modes